Lisa Singh pushes political boundaries for Indians in Australia

 After Singh's great grandfather got married and had children, he stayed in Fiji.

-Singh's grandfather, Ram Jati Singh, understood the importance of agriculture from his father and bought land in the capital Suva to start a rice farm and also set up a school.
+Singh's grandfather, Ram Jati Singh, understood the importance of agriculture from his father and bought land in Bua to start a rice farm and also set up a school.

 "In the 1960s, he put his farming and teaching on hold and stood for parliament," says Singh.
 He went to India and sought the blessings of then Prime Minister Indira Gandhi to push for Fiji's independence from Britain, that eventually happened in 1970.